vardhanbhardvaj/STT-GROUP-8/README.md

 * **Lab Assignments:** Detailed procedures for:
     * Assignment 1: Creating and publishing a C program for a calculator.
     * Assignment 2: Fixing a button issue in a mind reader application and creating a pull request.
+    * Assignment 3: Create a CV Using Latex
+    * Assigment  4: Git Branching, Merging, and Conflict Resolution.

 **How to Compile**